schellingerhout/schellingerhout.github.io/_posts/2017-07-31-datacamp-kaggle-tutorial.md

 forest <- randomForest(forumula=as.factor(predicted_variable) ~ variable1 + variable2 + variable3, data = train)
 tree <- rpart(predicted_variable ~  variable1 + variable2 + variable3, method = "class")
 ```
 In this case we also have to add set the number of trees with `ntree=1000` (which defaults to 500) and `importance=TRUE`.
-Not 100% clear on the importance variable, but it aparently records the importance of each variable in the reduction of the error.
-I assume it is used when we call `predict`, but I don't yet know how it affects that function
+The importance variables are recoded in the tree object, but don't seem to be used when we call `predict`.
+The next slide will have more details on those

 The `predict` function applies a dataset to the forest which votes on the probability of the final result.